Hold Onto Your Holiday Hats: Hill House Home Launched Velvet Nap Dresses

 The long-sleeve Jasmine Nap Dress, available now in Emerald and Burgundy velvets.

-The short-puffed-sleeve Caroline Nap Dress is available in a Winter Toile print, two tartan colors, and one hand-embroidered style this holiday season.
+The short-puffed-sleeve Caroline Nap Dress is available in a Winter Toile print, two tartan colours, and one hand-embroidered style this holiday season.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.